Teens Make Money Online...

 - You can specialize - and then change it.
 Start by selling that collection of Pokemon cards or the Barbies from when you were younger.
 These things are already available to you and don't require you to spend any money to get started.
 Once you have an area chosen, you can look in thrift shops, at flea markets or garage sales for more merchandise.
 Many teens make money online by knowing items to look for that adults would miss.

 The biggest downside to eBay is that it still requires some effort on your part (but what business doesn't?).
 Auctions need to be monitored and customer questions answered.
 If you have lots of auctions open, this can get time-consuming (at least until you learn how to write a better ad to answer those upfront).

-Use your creativity on CafePress, Spreadshirt Designer
+Use your creativity on CafePress, Spreadshirt Designer or Zazzle